Volunteer Run Since 1992

 AN Urges Ottawa to replace $2–3B Taltson Hydro Expansion with sustainable community projects

 Alternatives North is calling on the federal government to reject the GNWT’s proposed $2–3 billion Taltson River Hydro Expansion, warning it is a costly, high-risk mega-project that will fail to deliver for people or the environment.
-The plan prioritizes industry over communities, has no committed customers, and will not achieve urgently needed greenhouse gas reductions.
-In a letter to Prime Minister Mark Carney—acknowledged by his office—Alternatives North urges Ottawa to redirect funding toward proven, community-driven renewable energy projects that deliver real, lasting benefits.
 READ MORE

 Ecology North creates tool for citizens to help craft environmental policy